Workers' Compensation

 Emergency or After Hours: In an emergency, contact University Police at x3114 or dial 911 from a campus phone.
 University Police will dispatch emergency services to assess and/or transport the injured employee.
 For injuries after hours, dial 911.

 Non-Emergency Incidents: Notify your supervisor immediately.
 It is important to report injuries as soon as possible in order to receive the best medical care possible.
-Your work-related injury can be examined and treated by the designated workers' compensation facility unless you have a Pre-Designated Physician Form on file with the WCC, then you can visit the pre-designated physician of your choice.
+The designated workers' compensation facility can examine and treat your work-related injury unless you have a pre-designated Physician Form on file with the WCC.
+Then, you can visit the pre-designated physician of your choice.
 In accordance with the law, after 30 days from the date of injury, you may be treated by a physician of your choice or at a facility of your choice within a reasonable geographic area.

 If you are a member of the California Public Employees' Retirement System (PERS), you may be eligible for IDL benefits in lieu of Temporary Disability (TD) benefits.
 IDL has a three-day waiting period before paid benefits begin.
 The waiting period is waived if you are hospitalized or off work more than 14 calendar days.
 For the first 22 work days of disability, IDL provides an amount equal to your net pay (full pay minus an amount equal to OASDI and withholding taxes based on your exemptions).
 If disability continues beyond the 22 work days, IDL provides two-thirds of your gross pay for the balance of 52 weeks.
 While you are receiving IDL, your normal retirement contributions and voluntary deductions continue.
 If you are disabled beyond the expiration of IDL benefits, you may be eligible to receive Temporary Disability (TD) benefits.
 All qualified medical bills will be paid whether you receive IDL or TD.